Elected representatives

 Details of how to make a complaint and the procedure that is followed if a complaint is received can be viewed in the Code of Conduct Complaints Assessment, Investigation and Hearings Procedure Note.

-Make a complain about elected members or co-opted members of the council
+Make a complaint about elected members or co-opted members of the council

 Councillor register of interests